 Metal grating comes in a variety of forms, each suited to specific load-bearing, aesthetic, and environmental requirements.
 Understanding these types is essential for selecting the right grating for your project, especially when considering the balance between metal grating weight, strength, and functionality.

-5. Riveted Grating: Distinguished by its resistance to impact and fatigue, making it ideal for applications with heavy use, such as bridge walkways.
+- Riveted Grating: Distinguished by its resistance to impact and fatigue, making it ideal for applications with heavy use, such as bridge walkways and steel walkway grating, which offers a similar level of durability for pedestrian paths in industrial settings.

-6. Aluminum Grating: Offers the advantages of being lightweight and resistant to corrosion, suitable for specialty applications where these attributes are prized.
+- Aluminum Floor Grating: Offers the advantages of being lightweight and resistant to corrosion, suitable for specialty applications where these attributes are prized.

 Materials in Metal Grating